aws-samples/Intelli-Agent/README.md

 cd source/model/etl/code
 # Use ./Dockerfile for standard regions, use ./DockerfileCN for GCR(Greater China) region
-sh model.sh <./Dockerfile>|<./DockerfileCN> <EtlImageName> <AWS_REGION>
+sh model.sh <./Dockerfile>|<./DockerfileCN> <EtlImageName> <AWS_REGION> <EtlImageTag>
 ```
 The ETL image will be pushed to your ECR repo with the image name you specified when executing the command sh model.sh ./Dockerfile <EtlImageName> <AWS_REGION>, AWS_REGION is like us-east-1, us-west-2, etc. Dockerfile is for deployment in standard regions.
 DockerfileCN is for GCR(Greater China) region.
-For example, to deploy it in GCR region, the command is: sh model.sh ./DockerfileCN llm-bot-cn cn-northwest-1
+For example, to deploy it in GCR region, the command is: sh model.sh ./DockerfileCN llm-bot-cn cn-northwest-1 latest

 2. Deploy CDK template (add sudo if you are using Linux), make sure DOCKER is installed properly